Martian01/openTeamOneServer/README.md

 For a first trial it is quite convenient to use the H2 in-memory database as it comes with Spring Boot and requires no configuration.
 After your first steps with Open Team One you might want to progress to a disk based SQL database, like MariaDB.
 MariaDB is a popular MySQL fork.
 In fact, MariaDB is the continuation of MySQL by the original author and a community.
 MariaDB is drop-in compatible with MySQL, so everything written in this section works for MySQL, too.

 With version 1 of Open Team One Server I ran into issues related to character encoding.
-The issue was that the byte represenatation of key fields grew too long when using 4-byte UTF-8 encoding for the database.
+The issue was that the byte representation of key fields grew too long when using 4-byte UTF-8 encoding for the database.
 In release 1 the issue was solved by using a special script to generate the database tables.
 In release 2 this is no longer required as we have turned all key fields into integers.
 We still advise of the following settings.

 First, make sure you have enabled UTF-8 with support for 4-byte characters.
 To that end, make sure the following configuration is in the MariaDB configuration files.
 On Debian you do not need to do anything.
 On Slackware you need to modify _/etc/my.cnf.d/server.cnf_.
 On other distros it will be similar.